VectorMind/image-search/README.md

 * ViT : `google/vit-base-patch16-224`

 ## Test images
-two images have been cropped and the cropped images have been input for search in the full images dataset

 The test images are available here
 - https://www.homesmartmesh.com/
 - https://github.com/HomeSmartMesh/website/tree/main/public/images

+Two images have been cropped and the cropped images have been input for search in the full images dataset

 * home model